Weissbad Appenzell, Switzerland

 RACE RULES

-Der verrückteste Hike&Fly Team Race im Appenzeller Alpstein!
+Der verrückteste Team Race im Appenzeller Alpstein!

-Personal responsibility
+Personal responsibility & liability

 The legal requirements of the Swiss Civil Aviation BAZL must be observed during the race.
 A currently valid gliding map incl. the applicable regulations from DABS/NOTAM with corresponding flight limitations and animal protection zones can be viewed at the race office.
 Explicit reference is made to the current situation before the race by means of an appropriate briefing.